Needless to say, this is my provisional review of The Last Jedi. And yeah, it’s probably going to get ugly at times.

 With The Last Jedi, both of those earlier positions are firmly reinforced: (1) Return of the Jedi is where the Star Wars story should end, and (2) this sequel trilogy is depressing and dispiriting.

 None of that is Rian Johnson’s fault.
 He had to work with the ingredients he was given and within whatever parameters Kathleen Kennedy, Disney and the current Lucasfilm management had imposed on him.
+And, on multiple fronts, he does a really, really good job.

 I also wrote years ago – long before TFA came out – that Star Wars worked best as a limited saga with a clearly defined beginning and end.
 And that setting up a conveyor belt of unlimited Star Wars films was going to eventually lead to poorer films and a lack of ideas, integrity and cohesiveness.